eddie-santos/pr-assist-test-repo/utils/README.md

 ## Power

+Calculates power of x to the n power.

 ## Binary search

 Given a list of values in monotically increasing order and a target value, this finds where in the given list the value occurs, returning the index.

 It is implemented in as `binary_search(arr, target)`.